joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Spirit   |physical and mental        | 2 |

 The drain for conversion should be on a rotation basis to reach the cost to increase.
 In other words, taking 2 from mental to increase physical by 1 is not permitted.

+The health battery always tracks damage.
+The physical battery is used for all physical-oriented actions.
+The mental battery is used for all intellect-oriented actions.
+The spirit battery is used for all magic-related actions, at least.

 ### Draining health through combat